 If you need specialized PPE equipment, please email Procurement Services at email@example.com.

-What is the Daily Self-Assessment?
+What is the Daily Self-Assessment and is it required?

 If I’m not coming to campus, must I complete the self-assessment?